About Us

 Commodity Supplemental Food Program (CSFP) a.k.a SENIOR BOXES

 This is a federal program that provides seniors living on a restricted income, ages 60 and up, with extra food each month, at no cost.
 An individual is required to register and qualify for this monthly senior box.
-We deliver many of these boxes to shut-ins.

 The Emergency Food Assistance Program (TEFAP)

 This is a federal program that helps supplement the diets of people living on a restricted income by providing them with emergency food assistance at no cost.
 This food is received and distributed through our pantry.
 It is also “select for yourself” shopping.
 You choose the foods out of the TEFAP sections that you would like to take home.
-We also assemble TEFAP boxes and deliver approximately 50 boxes a month to shut-in folks.

 We have been vetted by the following organizations to provide volunteer opportunities for their beneficiaries: